replicatedhq/troubleshoot/design/standard-interfaces.md

 ## Limitations

 Using the actual API server will provide limitations on the version skew which can be collected/displayed.
 This could be addressed by including multiple versions of the kubernetes-api server to allow serving a wide range of support bundles.
-This limitation likely already exists today but would existing in the tooling that is trying to collect, analyzer, or server the data.
+This limitation likely already exists today but would exist in the tooling that is trying to collect, analyzer, or server the data.

 ## Assumptions